Ringo Starr: Personal life

-In the same week Starr joined the Beatles in 1962, he met 16 year old hairdresser Maureen Cox.
+In the same week Starr joined the Beatles in 1962, he met 16-year-old hairdresser Maureen Cox.
 They married at Caxton Hall on 11 February 1965.
 Starr's stepfather Harry Graves and fellow Beatles George Harrison and John Lennon were all witnesses, while Beatles manager Brian Epstein served as best man.
 Their marriage became the subject of the novelty song "Treat Him Tender, Maureen" by the Chicklettes.
 The couple had three children: Zak (b.
 13 September 1965), Jason (b.
 19 August 1967) and Lee (b.
 11 November 1970).
 In 1971, Starr purchased Lennon's home Tittenhurst Park at Sunninghill in Berkshire and moved his family there.
 The couple divorced in 1975 following Starr's repeated infidelities, alcoholism, and volatile behaviour.
 Cox died from leukaemia at the age of 48 in December 1994.

-In 1985, he was the first of the Beatles to become a grandfather upon the birth of Zak's daughter Tatia Jayne Starkey.
+In 1985, Starr was the first of the Beatles to become a grandfather upon the birth of Zak's daughter Tatia Jayne Starkey.
 Zak is also a drummer, and he spent time with the Who's Keith Moon during his father's regular absences; he has performed with his father during some All-Starr Band tours.
 Starr has eight grandchildren: two from Zak, three from Jason, and three from Lee.
 In 2016, he was the first Beatle to become a great-grandfather.